Export/Import for Excel, Export to iCal

 Limits on request size

-There is a common API endpoint https://export.dhtmlx.com/gantt which serves for all export methods (exportToPDF, exportToPNG, exportToMSProject, etc.) and for the importFromExcel method.
+There is a common API endpoint https://export.dhtmlx.com/gantt which serves for all export methods (exportToPDF, exportToPNG, exportToMSProject, etc.).
 Max request size is 10 MB.

 Export to Excel